-Reader Recap: While construction work for the Los Alamos Canyon Dam project began in March 2011 project work was suspended due to the Las Conchas fire and post-fire flooding in September 2011.
-Staff is currently working to repair the washed out road leading to the Dam, draining and dredging the reservoir before construction can resume on the Dam.
-DPU is bringing the Dam into compliance with more stringent safety standards which were activated when governance changed from federal to state agencies following the Cerro Grande Fire in 2000.
+Reader Recap: While construction work for the Los Alamos Canyon Dam project began in March 2011 project work was suspended due to the Las Conchas fire and post-fire flooding in September 2011 and again in 2013.
+Reconstruction of the Dam was completed in the summer of 2013.

 Did You Know?
 The Los Alamos County Council has expressed interest in restoring recreational access and amenities at the LA Reservoir once DPU's dam rehabilitation work is completed.
-DPU's work is ratepayer funded from water rates (along with grants and Cerro Grande monies), and is closely linked to obtaining low cost water from this surface collector system, for our community's needs, such as parks irrigation.
-Look to Los Alamos County's GRT-based funding for continued development of this asset for recreational purposes.
+The Los Alamos Dept. of Public Utilities' reservoir rehabilitation work is funded in part from water rates (along with disaster assistance grants from the Federal Emergency Management Agency).
+Hence DPU's work is tightly aligned with the purpose of obtaining low cost water from this surface collector system.
+For our community's recreational needs, look to Los Alamos County's GRT-based funding for continued development of this asset for recreational purposes.

-The watershed area that feeds into Los Alamos Canyon was severley burned by the June 26, 2011 Las Conchas fire.
+As of Spring 2013.
+The watershed area that feeds into Los Alamos Canyon was severely burned by the June 26, 2011 Las Conchas fire.
 As a result, post-fire rains have flooded the Los Alamos Canyon Dam construction site -- silting up the lake bed, plugging outlet works, washing out the access road, and damaging an emergency by-pass channel that was constructed after the fire for the purpose of diverting water from the dam area.

 ROUGH ROAD.
 The access road leading up to the reservoir after recent rains shows flood damage.
-DPU's acces road contractor, Meridien, Inc. has made the road passable as of July 18, 2012.
+DPU's access road contractor, Meridien, Inc. has made the road passable as of July 18, 2012.

 FILLED TO THE BRIM.
-Los Alamos Reservoir following recent rains.
+Los Alamos Reservoir following rains in July 2012.

 WINTER 2011.
 This photo taken February 2011 shows the reservoir's control gate.